cosmic-reionization/pyC2Ray/docs/installation.rst

 Installation
 ============

-Since the automatic build system isn't fully working yet, the extension modules must be compiled and placed in correct directories manually.
+Since the automatic build system (i.e.: ``pip install pyc2ray``) isn't fully working yet (work in progress), the extension modules must be compiled and placed in correct directories manually.

 However, a few example bash-shell scripts, that summarize the installation steps shown here below, can be found in the repository ``install_script/`` (link_).